 Skomer and Skokholm, two islands which are world famous wildlife destinations thanks to their colonies of sea birds – puffins, guillemots, razorbills and Manx shearwaters.

 Grassholm an island home to Europe’s largest Gannetry, that’s 50,000 birds crammed onto this tiny outcrop.

 The Pembrokeshire coastline is renowned worldwide, being voted by National Geographic as one of the leading destinations for sustainable coastal tourism.
-Our vision is to unite and replicate the Marine Codes of Wales under one heading, highlighting Wales’ lead in sustainable and ecological tourism.
+Our vision is to work with coastal users to promote the protection of wildlife through education and awareness of best practice, highlighting Wales’ lead in sustainable and ecological tourism.

 It is important to our social and environmental wellbeing that we actively participate and experience our local environment.
 To minimise disturbances and cumulative impacts, especially in tourism hotspots, it is essential that we do so in a responsible and sustainable manner.